Email team collaboration examples and tips

 There are a lot of great features with Mailbutler — and they keep growing.

-My favourite feature is the Undo Send, which is now its own standalone plugin - it’s literally a lifesaver.
-You know that feeling when you’ve just hit send and you realise that you have spelt someone’s name wrong, half finished a sentence or copied in the wrong person?
-Well it’s like a second chance to put that right!
+My favorite feature is the Undo Send, which is now its own standalone plugin - it’s literally a lifesaver.
+You know that feeling when you’ve just hit send and you realize that you have spelled someone’s name wrong, half-finished a sentence, or copied in the wrong person?
+Well, it’s like a second chance to put that right!

 Balance.
 It makes you a better person, better colleague and better creative!